Fetch List Callout

 Existing clients can work with Concur Advantage Technical Services to create custom applications that work with their configuration.

 Expense must have a list field configured to use an external source before this callout can be used.
-The client creates the list, SAP Concur configures it to use the external source, and the client creates the connected list definition if necessary.
+The client creates the list, we configure it to use the external source, and the client creates the connected list definition if necessary.
 If using a connected list, Expense Admin creates a connected list definition in Forms and Fields.